joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 Anomaly detection can be a useful tool in identifying potential threats or issues in software systems.
 However, it is important to note that anomaly detection algorithms are not perfect and may produce false positives or false negatives.
 Therefore, it is important to use other methods, such as human analysis, to validate the results of anomaly detection.

+## Quantitative fallacy

+A quantitative fallacy is a common mistake in business where people rely too heavily on quantitative data, often at the expense of other types of information.
+It is the belief that data alone can tell the whole story, and that numbers are the ultimate measure of success or failure.
+While quantitative data can be very useful, it can also be misleading or incomplete if it is not considered in context with other types of information.

+For example, a company might measure the success of a marketing campaign solely by the number of clicks or likes it receives, without taking into account the quality of those clicks or likes, or whether they actually result in sales.
+This can lead to the company making decisions based on incomplete or even misleading information.

+Another example of the quantitative fallacy is when a company relies too heavily on data-driven algorithms, without considering the impact they might have on real-world outcomes.
+For example, an algorithm might optimize for a certain metric such as cost reduction, but at the expense of customer satisfaction or employee morale.

+To avoid the quantitative fallacy, businesses need to consider all types of information, including qualitative data, feedback from customers and employees, and expert opinions.
+They should also be aware of the limitations of quantitative data, and use it in conjunction with other types of information to gain a more complete picture of the situation.

 ## Regression to the mean

 Regression to the mean is a statistical phenomenon that occurs when an extreme value or performance on a given variable is followed by a less extreme value or performance on the same variable.
 It is based on the concept that most things that are measured will fluctuate over time, and extreme measurements or performances are often followed by measurements or performances that are closer to the average or mean.